kls551/437-Final/README.md

 Just go to [Cloudinary](https://cloudinary.com/) to create an account and to Setup.

 #### Cloudinary Setup
-You will need to set up dotenv (npm module) for handling environment variable To set up:
+You will need to set up dotenv (npm module) for handling environment variable.
+To set up:
 - Make a `config.env` inside your main directory
 - Put your Cloudinary information in `config.env`